dhth/knowledge/computer-science/books/functional-programming-simplified/functional-programming-simplified.md

 - [x] 60 Recap: Option -> flatMap -> for
 - [x] 61 A Note About Things That Can Be Mapped-Over
 - [ ] 62 A Quick Review of Companion Objects and apply
-- [ ] 63 Starting to Glue Functions Together
+- [x] 63 Starting to Glue Functions Together
-- [ ] 64 The “Bind” Concept
+- [x] 64 The “Bind” Concept
-- [ ] 65 GettingClosetoUsingbind in for Expressions
+- [x] 65 Getting Close to Using bind in for Expressions
-- [ ] 66 Using a “Wrapper” Class in a for Expression
+- [x] 66 Using a “Wrapper” Class in a for Expression
 - [ ] 67 Making Wrapper More Generic
 - [ ] 68 Changing “new Wrapper” to “Wrapper”
 - [ ] 69 Using bind in a for Expression
 - [ ] 70 How Debuggable, f, g, and h Work
 - [ ] 71 A Generic Version of Debuggable
-- [ ] 72 OneLastDebuggable:UsingList Instead of String
+- [ ] 72 One Last Debuggable: Using List Instead of String
-- [ ] 73 Key Points About Monads
+- [x] 73 Key Points About Monads
-- [ ] 74 Signpost: Where We’re Going Next
+- [x] 74 Signpost: Where We’re Going Next
-- [ ] 75 Introduction: The IO Monad
+- [x] 75 Introduction: The IO Monad
 - [ ] 76 How to Use an IO Monad
 - [ ] 77 Assigning a for Expression to a Function
 - [ ] 78 The IO Monad and a for Expression That Uses Recursion